Richmond

 Climate in Richmond

-Richmond has an annual average temperature of 55.5Β°F. Summers average 73.2Β°F. Winters average 39.1Β°F. The city receives approximately 38.9 inches of precipitation per year.
+Richmond enjoys a moderate climate with an annual average of 55.5Β°F. Summers average 73.2Β°F. Winters average 39.1Β°F. Annual precipitation is 38.9 inches.

 Frequently Asked Questions